Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 Note that if one has arranged~\ref{ItISysMap}, then the iteration scheme~\eqref{EqISysSolv} formally closes, i.e.\ all iterates $u_k$ lie in $\cX^\infty$ modulo checking their required smallness in $\cX^s$.
 Checking the latter, thus making~\eqref{EqISysSolv} rigorous, is however easy in many cases, for example by using Nash--Moser iteration \cite{HamiltonNashMoser,SaintRaymondNashMoser}, which requires $(L_u)^{-1}$ to satisfy so-called tame estimates; these in turn are usually automatic from the proof of~\eqref{EqISysMap}, which is often ultimately built out of simple algebraic operations like multiplications and taking reciprocals of operator coefficients or symbols, and energy estimates, for all of which tame estimates follow from the classical Moser estimates.
 The precise bookkeeping, done e.g.\ in \cite{HintzVasyQuasilinearKdS}, can be somewhat tedious but is only of minor conceptual importance: it only affects the number of derivatives of the data which need to be controlled, i.e.\ the number $N$ in~\eqref{EqIBabySmall}; in this paper, we shall thus be generous in this regard.

-As a further guiding principle, which applies in the context of our proof of Theorem~\ref{ThmIBaby}, one can often separate step~\ref{ItISysMap}, i.e.\ the analysis of the equation $L_u v=f$, into two pieces: \begin{enumerate} \myitem{ItISysMapReg}{3.1.}{3.1} prove infinite regularity of $v$ but without precise asymptotics; \myitem{ItISysMapDec}{3.2.}{3.2} improve on the asymptotic behavior of $v$ to show $v\in\cX^\infty$. \end{enumerate}
+As a further guiding principle, which applies in the context of our proof of Theorem~\ref{ThmIBaby}, one can often separate step~\ref{ItISysMap}, i.e.\ the analysis of the equation $L_u v=f$, into two pieces: \begin{enumerate} \myitem{ItISysMapReg}{3.1.}{3.1} prove infinite regularity of $v$ but without precise asymptotics---see~\S\ref{SBg}, where we accomplish this using simple energy estimates; \myitem{ItISysMapDec}{3.2.}{3.2} improve on the asymptotic behavior of $v$ to show $v\in\cX^\infty$---see~\S\ref{SIt}, where we use integration along approximate characteristics as well as spectral theory/normal operator arguments for this purpose. \end{enumerate}

 The point is that a `background estimate' from step~\ref{ItISysMapReg} may render many terms of $L_u$ lower order, thus considerably simplifying the analysis of asymptotics and decay; see e.g.\ the discussion around~\eqref{EqISysLinTransport}.